lukaskremla/micropython-tools-jetbrains/README.md

-# MicroPython Tools for PyCharm
+# MicroPython Tools for PyCharm, CLion and other JetBrains IDEs

-This is a fork of the [jetbrains intellij micropython plugin](https://github.com/JetBrains/intellij-micropython).
+This is a fork of the [JetBrains IntelliJ MicroPython plugin](https://github.com/JetBrains/intellij-micropython).
 Credits to [Andrey Vlasovskikh](https://github.com/vlasovskikh) for creating the original plugin and to [Ilia Motornyi](https://github.com/elmot) for rewriting the communication layer to kotlin and for developing the file system view, which serves as the foundation for this project.

 Many thanks also go to all of the contributors who helped maintain and improve the plugin in the past and to [Jos Verlinde](https://github.com/Josverl/micropython-stubs) for developing and maintaining the MicroPython stubs that this plugin uses.

 I have decided fork the original jetbrains plugin as its development had slowed and I wanted to focus on implementing more advanced features that I deem invaluable based on my professional experience working with MicroPython